-One piece of tape in the middle of each side will be enough to prevent the procuct from sliding out during the shipping process.
+One piece of tape in the middle of each side will be enough to prevent the product from sliding out during the shipping process.

 Next, place the print in a craft cardboard mailer.

-If you are using a box with extra room, fill the spare room with bubble wrap or tissue paper.
-The objective is to make it so the print doesn’t have room to slide around in an open box during the shipping process.
+If you use a box with extra room, fill the spare room with bubble wrap or tissue paper.
+The objective is to make it, so the print doesn’t have room to slide around in an open box during the shipping process.

 Seal the box or cardboard mailer with packing tape.

-Depending on what country you reside in and what shipping service you decide to use, you might have the option to print labels from your home.
+Depending on your country and the shipping service you decide to use, you might have the option to print labels from your home.

 USPS has a click n ship service that allows you to create shipping labels from home and schedule a pickup, so you do not even have to go to the local post office.
 They will pick up the package for you.
-You will need to invest in a shipping scale if you are going to use this service.
+Using this service, you will need to invest in a shipping scale.

 When creating the label, make sure that you mark the package as fragile so it will be handled more carefully during transit.